-- The Constitution of the Bahamas (article 66), for example, states that, 'The Governor-General, acting in accordance with the advice of the Prime Minister, may at any time by proclamation dissolve Parliament: Provided that if the office of Prime Minister is vacant and the Governor-General considers that there is no prospect of his being able within a reasonable time to appoint to that office a person who can command the confidence of a majority of the members of the House of Assembly, he shall dissolve Parliament'.
+- The Constitution of the Bahamas (article 66), for example, states that, '...if the office of Prime Minister is vacant and the Governor-General considers that there is no prospect of his being able within a reasonable time to appoint to that office a person who can command the confidence of a majority of the members of the House of Assembly, he shall dissolve Parliament'.
 This provision is not justiciable. - Another possible design option is to allow a fixed number of attempts at the formation of a government enjoying the confidence of parliament, with an automatic dissolution occurring if these attempts are unsuccessful.
 This is discussed below under 'Automatic Dissolution'.

-Refusal of unnecessary dissolution: The head of state may also be permitted to refuse a dissolution of parliament to a prime minister who does enjoy the confidence of parliament if it appears to the head of state that two conditions are met: (i) that the government can continue both to function and to maintain the confidence of parliament without a dissolution; and (ii) that a dissolution would not be in the national interest.
+Refusal of unnecessary dissolution

+The head of state may also be permitted to refuse a dissolution of parliament to a prime minister who does enjoy the confidence of parliament if it appears to the head of state that two conditions are met: (a) that the government can be carried on without a dissolution; and (b) that a dissolution would not be in the national interest.

 The presence of the first of these conditions is likely to be fairly clear in most cases, although situations could arise in which the head of state's personal judgment may have to be exercised.
-For example, if the government loses its majority in parliament owing to the defection of certain backbenchers to the opposition, but does not actually lose a vote of confidence, then it may be up to the head of state to determine whether the government can still carry on as a minority government (although in most parliamentary systems the prime minister's assessment of the situation would prevail).
+For example, if the government loses its majority in parliament because of the result of by-elections or owing to the defection of certain backbenchers to the opposition, it might be possible for that opposition to form a new government without a dissolution.

 The second of these conditions is less easily determined, but it might arguably apply if a sudden election would be likely to upset the country's economic stability or diplomatic interests or if the prime minister were advising a dissolution for purely opportunistic reasons.

-Section 55 of the Constitution of Saint Lucia states that, 'if the Prime Minister advises a dissolution and the Governor-General, acting in his own deliberate judgment, considers that the government of Saint Lucia can be carried on without a dissolution and that a dissolution would not be in the interests of Saint Lucia, he may, acting in his own deliberate judgment, refuse to dissolve Parliament'.
+• Section 55 of the Constitution of Saint Lucia states that, 'if the Prime Minister advises a dissolution and the Governor-General, acting in his own deliberate judgment, considers that the government of Saint Lucia can be carried on without a dissolution and that a dissolution would not be in the interests of Saint Lucia, he may, acting in his own deliberate judgment, refuse to dissolve Parliament'.

+Reconsideration of advice

-Reconsideration of advice: Even in constitutions where the head of state does not have any explicit discretionary right to act without, or contrary to, the prime minister's advice in the exercise of the dissolution power, the head of state may have the right to ask the prime minister to reconsider his or her advice (as permitted, for example, by article 74 of the Constitution of India), thereby opening up some scope for discussion between the head of state and the prime minister on the necessity and propriety of dissolution.
+Even in constitutions where the head of state does not have any explicit discretionary right to act without, or contrary to, the prime minister's advice in the exercise of the dissolution power, the head of state may have the right to ask the prime minister to reconsider his or her advice (as permitted, for example, by article 74 of the Constitution of India), thereby opening up some scope for discussion between the head of state and the prime minister on the necessity and propriety of dissolution.